jeffb4real/ovensensorweb/README.md

 Python 3.7.0 was used for this the Django tutorial.

+__Note:__ Depending on your system environment, and whether or not you've also installed Python 2.x, you may need to call Python 3 specifically, e.g. '$ python3 my-script.py'.
+Regardless, wherever 'python' appears below, we are intending to use Python 3.

 ### Set up your virtual environment

 __Note:__ The pyvenv script has been deprecated as of Python 3.6 in favor of using python3 -m venv to help prevent any potential confusion as to which Python interpreter a virtual environment will be based on.

 Virtual environments are typically created on each user's PC and are not added to source control.

-Issue this command _outside of_ any local repository directory (I recommend the parent directory of the repository directory), so that your new virtual environment won't be added to source control.
+Issue this command to create our virtual environment _outside of_ any local repository directory (I recommend the parent directory of the repository directory - in our case, ~/mygithub), so that your new virtual environment won't be added to source control.
 We'll call our virtual environment 'my-env':

-	$ python3 -m venv /path/to/new/virtual/environment
+	~/mygithub $ python -m venv /path/to/new/virtual/environment
 	or just
-	$ python3 -m venv my-venv
+	~/mygithub $ python -m venv my-venv

 ### Activate your Virtual Environment

 Do this from _within_ the mysite project root directory:

-	Mac / Unix
+	Mac / Linux
-	$ source ../my-venv/bin/activate
+	~/mygithub/ovensensorweb/mysite $ source ../my-venv/bin/activate

 	Windows
-	$ ../my-venv/bin/activate.bat
+	C:\Users\jeffb4real\mygithub\ovensensorweb\mysite $ ..\my-env\scripts\activate.bat

-You should now see a command-line prompt that is pre-pended with the name of the virtual environment:
+You should now see a command-line prompt that is pre-pended with the name of the virtual environment, "(my-venv)" as shown below.
+Here we're checking that our python resides within our virtual environment and that it is the proper version (Python 3 or greater).

+	(my-venv) ~/mygithub/ovensensorweb/mysite $ which python
+	/Users/jeffb4real/mygithub/my-venv/bin/python
-	(my-venv) $ ls
+	(my-venv) ~/mygithub/ovensensorweb/mysite $ python --version
+	Python 3.7.0

 __Note:__ It is possible and sometimes advisable to have two instances of the same virtual environment, within two separate terminal windows (aka Command Prompt or cmd.exe on Windows).
 See more on this below, under 'Running the Django Server'.

-### Install Additional Python packages
+### Install the Django Python Package

 __Note:__ pip is the preferred package installer program for Python.
 Starting with Python 3.4, it is included by default with the Python binary installers.